helium/gateway-mfr-rs/README.md

    ```

    This will run a number of signing iterations (default 100) and report the
-   average signing time and the number of signing operatins per second.
+   average signing time and the number of signing operations per second.

    Helium Hotspots using a full miner will need 6-7 or better signing operations
    per second while light/dataonly hotspots should be able to operate with